usnistgov/ndn-dpdk/docs/forwarder.md

 **.mempool.DIRECT.dataroom** is the size of each packet buffer.
 The maximum MTU supported by the forwarder is this dataroom minus 128 (`RTE_PKTMBUF_HEADROOM` constant).
+For example, to support MTU=9000, this must be set to at least 9128.

 **.mempool.DIRECT.capacity** is the maximum quantity of packet buffers on each NUMA socket.
 Every packet received by the forwarder and not yet released, including those buffered in the PIT or cached in the CS, occupies one of the packet buffers.